nariaki3551/flopt/docs/case_studies/number_partitioning.rst

 Solving using LP Search
 -----------------------

-To make sure we obtain the optimal solution, we use LP Solver to convert problem after linearizing.
+To make sure we obtain the optimal solution, we can use LP Solver to convert problem after linearizing the problem.
+First, we linearize the objective function and constraints by flopt.convert.linearize.
+To linearize the product of spin variables, flopt replace spin variables to binary variables and add slack variables and constrains.

 .. code-block:: python